amperity/amperity-docs/amperity_ampiq/source/people_based_measurement.rst

    75,000 * ($0.11 - $0.068) = $3150

 How can this work when the campaign does not have visibility into who opted in?
 Is $3150 accurate?
-An analyst from ACME BigStore USA pulls data from their email service provider.
+An analyst from Socktown pulls data from their email service provider.
 The analyst compares the lists of who, from each group, had opted in and opted out, and then compares that to the results for the campaign:

 .. list-table::
    :widths: 120 120 120 120 120